duchanthien/WeatherApp/README.md

 # WeatherApp
 This is the simple Android weather app that shows current weather, forecast and user can search for city to show their weather from openweathermap.org API.
-It was developed as a part from interview process for fresher Android Position in IBSystem, Japan. note: Version 2
+It was developed as a learning android process.

 # Feature
 * Current weather